The Golden Globes Is Putting The Future Of Hollywood On Its Only 2 Winners Of Color

 The white actors who have won Youssef’s category since 2010 — Jim Parsons, Matt LeBlanc, Andy Samberg, Jeffrey Tambor, and Michael Douglas — have not come close to pulling quadruple duty on the series that brought them Globe statues.
 Not a single one is credited as a writer or director for the comedies they won their award for.
 Only Brooklyn Nine-Nine’s Samberg and Kominsky Method’s Michael Douglas have producer credits on their respective series.
 Once again, a reminder that Youssef and Awkwafina also created their shows.
 They had to make roles for themselves to tell their lived experiences.

-Even the third and final winner of color to take the stage during the 2020 Golden Globes — Parasite helmer Bong Joon-ho — was left burning the candle at both ends.
+Even the third and final winner of colour to take the stage during the 2020 Golden Globes — Parasite helmer Bong Joon-ho — was left burning the candle at both ends.
 South Korean Joon-ho directed, wrote, and produced the Best Foreign Language Film award-winning thriller.
-Joon-ho has also directed, written, and produced his two other biggested feature films, Snowpiercer and Okja.
+Joon-ho has also directed, written, and produced his two other biggest feature films, Snowpiercer and Okja.

+Awkwafina, Ramy Youssef, and Bong Joon-ho might all have the awards show-winning recipe for creatives of colour.
+But why does the main ingredient appear to be exhaustion?

 Advertisement